ga-curriculum/dom-events/concepts/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to clearly define the concept and significance of DOM events.

 ## What are DOM events?